• Skip to main content

 Substitutions & Variations

-• Not Dairy Free - use regular butter in the same measure.
+• Not Dairy Free - use regular unsalted butter in the same measure.

 • No coconut oil - Replace the coconut oil with vegetable shortening.